HEADLINE NEWS

 Netherlands

-The economic downturn soured revenue in 2008 and 2009, especially for NXP’s consumer electronics and automobiles.
+Back in 2008 and 2009, the economic downturn soured revenue, especially for NXP’s consumer electronics and automobiles.
 And its aging Mifare Classic technology used in hundreds of millions of cheap and plentiful contactless transport cards worldwide suffered well-publicized but inevitable hacks in 2008.
 Delays in NFC rollouts upended NXP’s rosy sales projections for the technology in 2008 and 2009 in NXP’s identification division.
-And in Janaury 2010, rivals Infineon Technologies and Inside Contactless announced with the Nos.
+And in January 2010, rivals Infineon Technologies and Inside Contactless announced with the Nos.
 2 and 3 card vendors a plan to offer "open-standard" chips for transit cards using an Infineon-developed authentication scheme that would directly compete with Mifare.

-But as 2010 closed out, NXP appeared to be in the driver's seat in the NFC market.
-The chip vendor scored a coup with its announcement that Google would be using its NFC chips and NFC protocol software stack in its new Nexus S and latest Android operating system for smartphones.
+But as 2010 closed out, NXP appeared to be in the driver's seat in the NFC market, with the announced coup that Google would be using its NFC chips and NFC protocol software stack in its new Nexus S and latest Android operating system for smartphones.
 Samsung Electronics, maker of the Nexus S, later announced it would incorporate NFC (using chips from NXP) in its Galaxy S II smartphone.
+And NXP's chips are used in such other Android phones as the Galaxy Nexus and Galaxy Note.

-And key Mifare customer Transport for London was apparently sticking with NXP by upgrading to the chip supplier's top-of-the line DESFire technology for its huge transit-ticketing scheme, Oyster.
+As for Mifare, key customer Transport for London was sticking with NXP by upgrading to the chip supplier's top-of-the line DESFire technology for its huge transit-ticketing scheme, Oyster.
+Competitors are seeking to establish a new transit card technology, Cipurse, but as of late 2011, were still gearing up.

 NXP abandoned the idea of selling NFC services and transferred its Mifare4Mobile application management unit to card vendor Gemalto in 2009, but held the rights to the intellectual property.